-On the other hand, if the location accesses the Internet over an enterprise WAN, then you will probably want to proxy The Central Repository indirectly through another repository that does have a direct Internet connection.
+On the other hand, if the location connects to the internet over an enterprise WAN, then you will probably want to proxy Central Repository indirectly through another repository that has direct access to the internet.

 Component Management vs. Performance

-You can use the Procurement Suite along with Insight for Nexus to ensure this repository only has approved components that are free of license or security issues.
+You can use Nexus Firewall to ensure this repository only has approved components that are free of license or security issues.
 Each location should have a local proxy of this controlled repository which developers will use to acquire approved open source components.

 Maven Configuration for High Availability